 Table of Contents

 Taking on the leadership of a poorly performing HR function is a real challenge.
-Consider that for some old-school leaders and managers, the structuring and functioning of such a department might be consistent with their expectations.
+Consider that for some old-school leaders and managers, the structure and functioning of such a department might align with their expectations.
 Meanwhile, forward-thinking, modern leaders will immediately recognize the significant shortcomings and unfulfilled impact.
-The issue is essentially the same for any enterprise-wide function, be it finance, operations, legal, or marketing, as the imbalance in expected contributions damages the achievement of an organization’s goals and aspirations.
+The issue is essentially the same for any enterprise-wide function, whether finance, operations, legal, or marketing, as an imbalance in expected contributions hinders the achievement of an organization’s goals and aspirations.
 The difference, however, is that HR activities touch and affect every employee daily.
-Rescuing and reinvigorating the function by planning and performing an HR turnaround is a highly visible and impactful undertaking.
+Rescuing and reinvigorating the function through an HR turnaround is a highly visible and impactful undertaking.

 The impact of HR on the business is substantial and has been widely demonstrated to affect profitability, productivity, customer satisfaction, sales, and market performance.
-HR strategies, processes, practices, and initiatives related to employee engagement, talent development and allocation, employee experience, culture, and leadership effectiveness have been proven differentiators for business outcomes.
+HR strategies, processes, practices, and initiatives related to employee engagement, talent development and allocation, employee experience, culture, and leadership effectiveness have proven to be differentiators in business outcomes.

 Therefore, the lack of quality and alignment is a troubling and challenging issue that requires a turnaround.
 The HR turnaround is considered a drastic step, separate and distinct from an HR transformation, process improvement, or reorganization driven by the need for subtle or targeted enhancements.
 It involves a comprehensive review and upgrading of the overall function, including its strategies, priorities, staffing (people, roles, deployment), structure, and operating or delivery models.

 Much like a corporate turnaround, an HR turnaround involves an organization that cannot operate and achieve minimally acceptable operational, financial, and market goals as it currently exists.
-In an HR turnaround, a major remaking of the function is required, and everything from the organization structure, priorities, and strategies to people and processes is involved.
+In an HR turnaround, a major remaking of the function is required, and everything from the organization structure and priorities to people and processes is involved.

 Recognizing when an HR turnaround is necessary